 “Yeah, he even took the time to call my dad and my sister to warn them that if I did not stop, he would have to call the cops on me.
-Restrain me,” you amused.
-You remember when you were in Arizona when Rylie had texted you that he would see you in court by which you responded… “So…are you saying that you want to see me?”
+Restrain me,” you mused.
+You remember when you were in Arizona, when Rylie had texted you that he would see you in court, to which you responded… “So… are you saying that you want to see me?”

 He did end up ghosting you.